 All tests that use the fixture “driver_init” will be executed in Chrome and Firefox browsers.

 The result will look like this:

 For test automation, a pytest with Selenium WebDriver is quite a good option.
 You can use this to write test cases for simple scenarios as well as highly complex scenarios.
-A developer who is well-versed with Python can easily use pytest.
-If you are looking for testing web-applications or websites, you can execute test automation using a pytest with the Selenium framework.
+A developer who is well-versed in Python can easily use pytest.
+If you are looking to test web-applications or websites, you can execute test automation using a pytest with the Selenium framework.
 You can test your application on different browsers as well as on different platforms too.
 Well, that was all about using pytest framework’s most powerful instruments - fixtures and parameterized fixtures.
 You can try replicating the test case and get the best results.
 Happy Testing!